Hypertext Markup Language

 When you open the HTML file in your browser you should see a heading and two tasks.

-Hooray, you've created a simple HTML document!
-Now you can close this book and go procrastinate.
+That's it, you've created a simple HTML document!
+Now, you can close this book and go procrastinate.

-Well, since both of us have to be here anyway, let's march onwards and dissect the masterpiece you've just created!
+Well, since we have to be here anyway, might as well continue and dissect the masterpiece you've just created!

 HTML Elements